A convergent finite element method for two-phase Stokes flow driven by surface tension: Super-approximation estimates

-\end{lemma} Based on the approximation property of Gauss--Lobatto quadrature rule, we have \begin{lemma} Let $f$ be a function which is smooth on every element $K$ of $\Ghsm$, and assume that the pull-back function $f\circ F_K $ vanishes at all the Gauss--Lobatto points of the flat segment $K_{\rm f}^0$ for every element $K$ of $\Ghsm$.
+Based on the approximation property of Gauss--Lobatto quadrature rule, we have \begin{lemma} When $d=2$, let $f$ be a function which is smooth on every element $K$ of $\Ghsm$, and assume that the pull-back function $f\circ F_K $ vanishes at all the Gauss--Lobatto points of the flat segment $K_{\rm f}^0$ for every element $K$ of $\Ghsm$.
 Then the following estimate holds:

-where $\|\cdot\|_{W^{2k,1}_h(\Ghsm)}$ denotes the piecewise $W^{2k,1}$ norm . \end{lemma} As a corollary of Lemma \ref{lemma:super_conv2}, in the special case of $d=2$, we also have \begin{lemma} For a smooth function $f$ on $\Gm$ the following estimate holds if the interpolation nodes of $I_h$ coincide with the Gauss-Lobatto points:
+where $\|\cdot\|_{W^{2k,1}_h(\Ghsm)}$ denotes the piecewise $W^{2k,1}$ norm. \end{lemma} As a corollary of Lemma \ref{lemma:super_conv2}, we also have \begin{lemma} When $d=2$, for a smooth function $f$ on $\Gm$, the following estimate holds if the interpolation nodes of $I_h$ coincide with the Gauss--Lobatto points:

 \end{lemma}